defoebrand/Alien-Invasion/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/431eebb7-7616-4051-b029-431a6c88459a/deploy-status)](https://app.netlify.com/sites/quirky-nobel-917e25/deploys)

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+**To get this project set up on your local machine, follow these simple steps:**

 #### Prerequisites

-To get this project up and running locally, you must have node and npm installed on your computer.

-## Getting Started

-**To get this project set up on your local machine, follow these simple steps:**
+ - Node.js4
+ - NPM

 **Step 1**<br>
 Navigate to the local folder where you want the repository to be cloned and run